 The Master Permit includes a process by which individual storm water facility maintenance would be identified and prioritized annually through an evaluation process that considers the costs and benefits of maintenance of each facility in meeting flood control and water quality goals.
-Each year, a maintenance assessment list would be prepared to identify storm water facilities which may require maintenance.
-Based on further evaluation of those storm water facilities, including site-specific hydrology studies, an Annual Maintenance Priority List would be established for the upcoming fiscal year.
+Each year, an Annual Maintenance Priority List would be established for the upcoming fiscal year.